rayfrankenstein/AITOW/README.md

 to make things worse, document is neglected due to agile's own philosophy and due to the daily chaos, and it makes development much much slower.
 In short, agile gets everyone going and looking busy, but the product can never deliver because nobody knows enough to fix hard issues.
 Many of them are senior developers, the old model seems working better, a bit slower and quieter but products are out of the door with good quality.
 Agile is bad from my experience so far, our product is embedded system that can't really be sprinted like those fancy front-end UI projects and such.
 Agile does not fit us well.”—ausjke, [https://news.ycombinator.com/](https://news.ycombinator.com/item?id=19571809)item?id=1957180

 ---
+"I realized that it all comes down to 'metrics' - end of every sprint, my manager has to present it to his bosses".
+I wonder how widespread this is..
+Certainly that's exactly what I experienced at a previous workplace, and worse than that, people's performance was judged on whether they'd done exactly the 'right' stories in a 2 week sprint.
+Rather than thinking about developing software, people were working out how to game the system to ensure their metrics were good.
+I cannot see how this can have done the employer any good.
+I've now moved jobs, to a place that's far more Kanban, and if mid-story we encounter bugs that need fixing, or opportunities to improve something, or something else useful that piques our fancy, then as long as the whole team agree and our overarching goals are being worked toward , we can work naturally, rather than rigidly."--nickd2001, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"> I realized that it all comes down to 'metrics' - end of every sprint, my manager has to present it to his bosses, with pretty graphs describing "velocity" and other buzzwords.

+"You've discovered the secret of Agile in the corporate workplace: that the key takeaways, as far as the enterprise is concerned, are not finding better ways to develop software and better customer-developer relations.
+It's all about trackability, measurement, and metrics, because everything is.
+Trackability and measurement enable key decision makers to make accurate budgeting and execution plans and there is literally nothing else for key decision makers.
+Therefore, it makes less of a difference what you output than that it was properly planned for, tracked, and measured and that it hits organizational KPIs.
+That's why nobody cares that Scrum is a giant productivity suck.
+Code could be written faster, but that's not writing it properly.
+Agile in the enterprise is a game of Mornington Crescent.
+The goal is not to foster the things advocated in the Agile Manifesto.
+It's to make it look like the company is fostering those things, while actually promoting the same Taylorist values corporations have always loved (and workers hated)."--bitwize, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"My last job, we each had a minimum required individual velocity in our weekly sprints.
+That velocity score was the same if you were a junior or a senior.
+So in that case convincing the team it was an 8 could mean the difference between keeping your job or not.
+It was the most soul destroying, stressful job I have ever had.
+The worst was the Rockstar programmers not seeming to grasp that by reducing the points total on a hard ticket they were dooming their teammates.
+It lead to everything you can imagine, tickets implemented as fast as possible so they met the letter of the ticket but crashed on anything not defined as the team raced to meet their velocity.
+Massive unpaid overtime and burnout.
+Constant crashes in production.
+Races to claim the 'easy' tickets, and sandbagging.
+Eventually culminating in 8 of 12 devs quitting in an 8 month window including all seniors.
+My new job is so much better."--wonderwonder, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"Exactly.
+Managers look for metrics and point and velocity are what they use.
+Well anyway, managers in my current company are dumber than second coat of paint and I inflate points."--amrx101, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
+"Oh god, this perfectly describes the company I just quit.
+They went from using Trello, allowing us to choose what to work on, loosely setting story points and ... that was it.
+Then they decided they needed the metrics on everything, so they switched to JIRA, started doing retros, setting strict points on tasks(reprimanded in retros if you messed up), using burndown charts to reprimand even more, and giving the product manager the power to dictate what I work on and in what order.
+It went from being a great company to work at, to a company I ran away from.
+I have half a mind to send this thread over to them."--sunwooz

+"Retros are great iff there is team empowered to actually meaningfully change stuff.
+I've been in places where everyone agrees that something sucks but there is no actual way to change it.
+Then retros turn into an impotent bitching session... no thanks."--gampleman, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
 “In my experience management likes agile since they set all these random goals on an arbitrary timeline.
 Devs hate agile since there are all these random goals that must be met by an arbitrary deadline.